Skip to main content

 Wildlife Ecosystems

 The park's vast, undisturbed forests harbor the full complement of Amazonian megafauna including jaguars, tapirs, giant otters, harpy eagles, and multiple primate species.
-The Puré River and its tributaries support rich freshwater biodiversity including river dolphins, black caimans, arapaimas, and diverse catfish communities.
-The intact forest canopy sustains extraordinary bird diversity estimated at over 500 species.
+The Puré River and its tributaries support rich freshwater biodiversity including river dolphins, black caimans, and diverse fish communities.
+At least 275 bird species have been documented in studied sectors of the park, with total diversity estimated considerably higher across the full extent.
+[1]

 Flora Ecosystems

 Dense, mature Amazonian rainforest covers virtually the entire park, with canopy heights reaching 40 meters and emergent trees towering above.
 The forest diversity is staggering, with hundreds of tree species per hectare.
 Flooded forests along river margins create distinct várzea and igapó habitats.
-The absence of human disturbance means the forest structure is among the most intact and representative of primary Amazonian rainforest anywhere.
+The absence of human disturbance means the forest structure is among the most intact and representative of primary Amazonian rainforest anywhere, with approximately 30 distinct ecosystems identified within the park.
+[1]

 Geology